Advocating for Camden

 Ensuring Camden’s voice is heard at all levels of government and across key industries is essential.
 We are calling for immediate investment to keep our region liveable, sustainable, and prepared for the future.

-Download Camden's State and Federal Government Election Priorities 2025-2027 HERE.
+Download Camden's State and Federal Government Election Priorities 2025-2028 HERE.

 What is Advocacy?

 Advocacy is the process of working with decision-makers to secure positive change for the Camden community.
 Many of the key issues that impact our residents and businesses are outside of Council’s control as a local government entity.
 Council takes a proactive approach to partner with key stakeholders to represent the needs of our community and ensure our voices are heard.
-This includes working with State and Federal Governments to secure funding, policies and infrastructure that support our growing region.
+This includes working with State and Federal Governments to secure important funding, policies and infrastructure that support our growing region.

 How Were The Priorities Determined?